Plough Lane: Recent history

 On 16 September 2021, the club agreed a further three-year deal with their Kingsmeadow stadium sponsor Cherry Red Records and thus Plough Lane was renamed the Cherry Red Records Stadium.

-On 21 October 2021, AFC Wimbledon Women played their first game at the stadium winning 7-1 in the Women's FA Cup against Walton Casuals in front of a record crowd.
+On 21 October 2021, AFC Wimbledon Women played their first game at the stadium winning 7–1 in the Women's FA Cup against Walton Casuals in front of a record crowd.

 On 30 January 2022, the London Broncos played their first match at Plough Lane against the Widnes Vikings.

 On 5 March 2022, Plough Lane hosted the FA Women's Continental League Cup Final between Chelsea Women and Manchester City Women.

-The largest attendance at Plough Lane of 8,686 was recorded on 11 October 2025 for a league game against Port Vale.
-The record for a cup game was 8,595 on 6 January 2024 for an FA Cup third round match against Ipswich Town.
+In 2024, FourFourTwo named Plough Lane the 42nd best stadium in world football.

 In September 2024, after the River Wandle burst its banks, AFC Wimbledon's EFL Cup third round tie against Newcastle United had to be rescheduled from 24 September to 1 October 2024, and moved to Newcastle's St James' Park, due to flood damage to the Plough Lane pitch.
 Newcastle United donated £15,000 to the social media funding appeal to fix the damaged stadium.
 In the rearranged fixture, Wimbledon also received a big percentage of the gate receipts of the capacity crowd.
 Following the match, Wimbledon made an offer of a summer friendly at Plough Lane to Newcastle United.
 Two other home fixtures (against Accrington Stanley and Crewe Alexandra) also had to be rearranged.

+The record attendance at Plough Lane of 8,737 was set on 18 April 2026 in a 3–1 League One defeat to Plymouth Argyle.
+The record for a cup game was 8,595 on 6 January 2024 for an FA Cup third round match against Ipswich Town.

+On 24 May 2026, the stadium hosted its first American Football match as the London Warriors played against Panthers Wrocław in the opening week of the debut season in the newly formed AFLE.

+Ahead of 2026–27 season, Plough Lane would host the domestic cup matches and UEFA Women's Champions League league phase matches of Chelsea Women.

-Sponsorship
+Sponsorship and stands

 The stadium as a whole has been sponsored by Cherry Red Records since 16 September 2021; the company had previously been stadium sponsors at Kingsmeadow.

 Current sponsors for the various parts of the stadium are: